nanjana/Automating-Customer-Support-Insights-Using-Generative-AI-and-LLMs/README.md

 Impact:

 1. Enabled faster and more consistent responses to customers, resulting in a 25% increase in customer satisfaction scores.
-2. Reduced manual workload for support agents by automating repetitive tasks and providing actionable insights to management.
+2. Reduced manual workload for support agents by automating repetitive tasks and providing actionable management insights.